Goods Service Tax (GST) is the new clarion call of the anti-Modi brigade today.

 Politics is the world of those who compromise their values and the good of the people for their own victories.
 That is why populist ways win over fundamental reforms.
 It is very easy to talk of Lee Kwan Yew of Singapore longingly for Indians.
 Quite another to understand what he demanded out of the Singaporeans and how much they detested to get there.
 What you see of Singapore is built not just on hard work, but on a lot of ruthless implementation of fundamental changes and patience (sometimes enforced) by the government of the day.Do Critics of #GST implemented by Modi Government Have Any Sense of Integrity?
 Click To Tweet

 But India is a country of sissies and weaklings.
 Its a country of entitled elite.
 Who just want things for themselves and want the country to be like Singapore or Dubai, without making the effort to get there or having the integrity which begets those societies.
 A group of unscrupulous, juvenile and immature self-annointed critics of every Modi Government policy announce with remarkable chutzpah – “GST is a failure”.
 And, they have the less than straight “equality” record – always giving a free pass to the absolutely atrocious performance and ways of Sonia and Rahul Gandhi.
-And, why is GST is a failure?
+And, why is Goods Service Tax (GST) is a failure?
 Because they say:

 - It is so high